-LIA is a non-profit residency programme that fosters artists internationally by providing them with spacious studios and cultural support, as well as opportunities to exhibit both locally and abroad.
-The programme links young artists with the regional and international art community associated with the Spinnerei, connecting them with galleries, collectors, museums and art institutions.
+LIA is a non-profit residency programme that fosters artists internationally by providing them with spacious studios and cultural support, as well as opportunities to exhibit at the Spinnerei.
+The programme links young artists with the regional art community.

-LIA enjoys fruitful partnerships with prestigious international art institutions such as: The Christoph Merian Foundation, Basel; The Japan Foundation, Tokyo; The New York Academy of Art, NYC; and The Fonds BKVB, Amsterdam.
-Together, alongside the programme’s main sponsor, BMW Plant Leipzig, our partners made it possible for thirtyfive artists from fourteen different countries to take part in the LIA programme in 2008.
+LIA enjoys fruitful partnerships with international art institutions such as The New York Academy of Art and School of Visual Arts New York City.
+Together, alongside the programme’s main partner BMW and our cooperation made it possible for over 150 artists from over 40 nations to take part in the LIA programme since 2008.
 Amongst others the artists were from Australia, Ethiopia, China, Puerto Rico, USA and the Ukraine.

-The programme is also supported by the Department for European and International Cooperation, Leipzig.
-This enables us to extend our hospitality to both Ukrainian and Ethiopian artists from our partner cities of Kiev and Addis Ababa.
-LIA is Leipzig’s official art residency programme, and Leipzig’s Lord Mayor, Burkhard Jung, is our patron.
-For more information about ourinternational program click: www.LIAp.eu
+The Department for European and International Cooperation, Leipzig enabled us to extend our hospitality to Italian, French, Ukrainian and Ethiopian artists from our partner cities Bologna, Lyon, Kiev, and Addis Ababa.
+Leipzig’s Lord Mayor, Burkhard Jung, is our patron.

-LIA will function within an already existing artistic and cultural network, generated by the atmosphere of the Spinnerei in Leipzig.
-Currently around one hundred twenty artists live and work in the cotton mills, where the not-for profit organisation Foundation Federkiel (www.federkiel.org) organizes regular exhibitions of social relevance, and where eleven internationally renowned commercial galleries currently operate.
+LIA functions within an already existing artistic and cultural network, generated by the atmosphere of the Spinnerei in Leipzig.
+Currently around one hundred twenty artists live and work in the cotton mill, where the not-for profit organisation Hall 14 organizes regular exhibitions of social relevance, and where nine local and international galleries such as EIGEN + ART or Gallery Dukan from Paris operate.

 Anna-Louise Rolland - Managing Director, Founder, Curator